teelahti/pohjoisnapa.fi/README.md

 hosting to get cheap and easy SSL-secured CDN hosting.
 During rewrite some of HTML was modernized, but otherwise the site was left intact.

+Language translation setup is inspired from this [article](https://www.gatsbyjs.org/blog/2017-10-17-building-i18n-with-gatsby/).

 ## Develop

 Run `gatsby develop` for normal development view.
 To build production site (for testing